-During the conversation Adrian reached down into his bag and offered up a few samples from some up coming casks, and the one that instantly got me intrigued was a 19yo sherry butt from Glenrothes, most people that know me know I have a passion for good sherried expressions so as soon as I got home I had to give this a nose which only made me more determined to do this review sooner than later..
+During the conversation Adrian reached down into his bag and offered up a few samples from some up coming casks, and the one that instantly got me intrigued was this Glenrothes 19yo from 1997, hailing from one first fill PX sherry butt, you know it got my attention as most people that know I have a passion for good sherried expressions, so as soon as I got home I had to give this a nose which only made me more determined to do this review sooner than later..

 Nose..
 Where do I start..
 You are just drawn in with rich dark fruits, dates, raisins, figs and the finest Turkish delight , welcome to the party.
 Rich dark chocolate, tobacco, liquorice along with peaches, plums drizzled in honey and orange peel give this a fruity side that mingles with vanilla, caramel and a dark toffee note that glides in with an elegant swagger..

 Palate..
 This really is quite elegant..
 Those dark fruits mix perfectly with soft vanilla and subtle oak notes, tobacco and rich dark chocolate mixes with the finest coffee and candied orange notes give this a real thick chewy texture.

 Finish..
 Dry, long and makes you all fuzzy inside.